-- 4.2.17.1 When announcing a level transition, the train will make the transition to level 1 after travelling the indicated distance to the ETCS border; if it then has no Movement Authority it will change to Trip mode. - 4.2.17.2 This can be avoided either by giving MA when announcing the level transition or by engineering the announced distance so that the train makes the transition when reading the border balise group which then also gives the relevant MA. - 4.2.17.3 This issue is further considered in section 5.1.

-4.2.17.4 Note that harmonised operational rules for degraded situations related to level transitions are available in [OPE].
+- 4.2.17.1 When announcing a level transition, the train will make the transition to level 1 after travelling the indicated distance to the ETCS border; then, if it has no Movement Authority it will change to Trip mode. - 4.2.17.2 This can be avoided either by giving MA when announcing the level transition or by engineering the announced distance so that the train makes the transition when reading the border balise group which also gives the relevant MA. - 4.2.17.3 This issue is further considered in section 5.2.1. - 4.2.17.4 Note that harmonized operational rules for degraded situations related to level transitions are available in [OPE].